TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 ## Assumptions

-To break down and help simplify the problem.
-It is key to define some assumptions.
+To break down and simplify the problem, let's define some assumptions,

 * The quadcopter system is time invariant (i.e. no change in mass properties or rotor thrust capabilities)
 * The quadcopter is a rigid body (i.e. no structural flexible modes)